Bio 2010 - Microbiology » Summer 2022 » Lecture Exam 3

 DNA molecules are made up of subunits called nucleotides.
 How many different types of nucleotides are used to make DNA molecules?

-A. three types
+A. two types

-C. one type
+B. one type

-D. four types
+C. four types

 Question #39